Retronator/Pixel-Art-Academy/packages/artificialengines/README.md

 _The app framework_

 Tying all the pieces of your app together can be a hassle.
 Running an update and draw loop should be unified.
-Services need to be shared, components integrated.
 Artificial Base (AB) gives you the basic framework.

 - **App**: The root class from which to inherit your custom app.
-- **Services**: A container for loose coupling of app components.

 ### Artificial Control